Friday, April 15, 2016

 Alexandra Herzl put aside her thread and knitting pins on the sofa, all the while regarding her grandson with unutterable concern.
 “You allowed things to get to you, huh?”

 Alexandra Herzl fidgeted with her hair for a moment, never taking her eyes off the newspapers.
 Finally, she looked at Hans with a furrowed brow before bringing her eyes back to the papers.
 Her lips twitched a little when she picked one up, which she read briefly before tossing it away.
-He was wondering what was going through her mind when she grabbed another paper and flipped through the pages in a nervous manner.
+He was wondering what was going through her mind when she grabbed another paper and flipped through the pages nervously.
 At length, she sighed and darted a nervous look at him.

 “This paper calls them the Nuremberg laws,” she said finally.